michelony/navigation/README.md

 agent's forward direction.
 There are four actions an agent can choose at each time step: walk forward, walk backward, turn left and turn right.

+In order to be considered successful at navigating this world, the agent must obtain an average reward of 13 over the past 100 time steps.

 ## Getting Started

 In order to run the code, you'll need to download and install [PyTorch](https://pytorch.org/) and [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md), as well as [Banana.app](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip).
 The Banana.app link is for Mac OS.